francescofraternali/Pible/README.md

 ![Pible](Pible_multi.png)

-Simulator:
+# Simulator:
-Simulator.py simulates Pible lifetime based on energy gathered and operations executed.
-Just change parameters and run run_this.py
+Inside the "simulator" folder you can run "pible_simulator.py" that simulates Pible lifetime based on energy gathered and operations executed.
+To check how Pible behaves under different environments, open the file and modify at the top of it the parameters such as light intensity, PIR events to detect etc. Enjoy!